Last Updated on August, 2023 by Edison

 If you are a woman – You should maintain eye contact even after they have finished speaking.
 When you must look away, do it very slowly and reluctantly.

-This technique needs at least three people to work.
-You, your target, and another person.
+This technique needs at least three people to work… You, your target, and another person.

 Watch the speaker but let your glance bounce at your target each time the speaker finishes a point.